albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 }
 ```

-This is not a very common feature.
-Other alternatives such as the one shown next are more commonly used.
+This is not commonly used.
+Other alternatives, such as the one shown next, are more commonly used.

 ```java
 package demo;